racker/service-registry-docs/Service-API-Operations.md

 ## Events

 Events feed contains a list of events which occurred during the life-time of your account.
-Every time a service joins a session, a configuration value is updated or removed, or a session times out, an event is inserted.
+Every time a service is created, a configuration value is updated or removed, or a service times out, an event is inserted.

 ### Event Object Attributes